 History of ENIEC

-The idea of ENIEC was created as a Dutch-Danish collaboration in 2005, by the founding members Grete Madsen and Jan Booij.
-The founding idea emphasised the exchange of ideas and practices between individual members who are enthusiastic about developing and improving the quality of elderly care for elderly migrans.
-With the support of the cities of The Hague and Copenhagen, a two-day inaugural meeting was held in Copenhagen in March 2007.
-38 professionals participated from across Europe.
+The idea for ENIEC was conceived as a Dutch-Danish collaboration in 2005, by the founding members Grete Madsen and Jan Booij.
+The founding idea emphasised the exchange of ideas and practices between individual members in Europe who are enthusiastic and committed about developing and improving the quality of life of older people with a migrant background.
+With the support of the cities of The Hague and Copenhagen, a two-day inaugural meeting was held in Copenhagen in March 1 & 2, 2007, attended by 38 professionals from across Europe.

-At the Copenhagen inaugural meeting, the participants elected a board with the authority to formally establish ENIEC as a members’ network.
-In 2007 ENIEC became registered officially and legally as a Dutch association at the Chamber of Commerce in The Hague.
-Until today ENIEC’s official domicile and address are in The Hague.
+At the inaugural meeting in Copenhagen, participants elected a board with the authority to formally establish ENIEC as a members’ network.
+In 2007, ENIEC was officially registered as a Dutch association with the Chamber of Commerce in The Hague.
+To this day, ENIEC’s official domicile and address remain in The Hague.

 History of Eniec Grete Madsen jan Booij